2 heads garlic broken into individual cloves, unpeeled & crushed

 If frozen, thaw turkey according to weight [see notes]

-In a medium pot, boil 3 quarts of water.
-Add to the large mixing bowl CAREFULLY and mix in the salt until salt is completely absorbed.
-Let cool for 5 minutes.
+In a medium pot, boil 3 quarts of water and mix in the salt until salt is completely absorbed.
+Remove from heat and let cool for 5 minutes.

 In the same pot, add the molasses, soy sauce, honey, red pepper flakes, sage, thyme, garlic, and mix until blended.

-In your brining pot or large bucket/cooler, add the ice, the remaining 3 quarts of water, and then pour the brine mixture over the ice and mix until fully combined.
+In your brining pot or large bucket/cooler, add the ice, the remaining 3 quarts of water, and then carefully pour the brine mixture in and mix until fully combined.

 Place the turkey into the pot breast side down and push the bird down to allow the cavity to fill with the brine mixture.
 Cover the cooler and let the bird sit overnight 18 hours, max 24 hours [see note].